 Chemistry is above average in terms of popularity with it being the #51 most popular degree program in the country.
 As a result, there are many college that offer the degree, making your choice of school a hard one.

 College Factual reviewed 2 schools in Alabama to determine which ones were the best for degree seekers in the field of chemistry.
-Combined, these schools handed out 326 degrees in chemistry to qualified students.
+When you put them all together, these colleges and universities awarded 278 degrees in chemistry during the 2021-2022 academic year.

 Since picking the right college can be one of the most important decisions of your life, we've developed the Best Chemistry Schools in Alabama ranking, along with many other major-related rankings, to help you make that decision.